RRSPs RRIFs and TFSAs -> Withholding tax on RRIF and RRSP withdrawals

 Net Withdrawal Will Be After Tax

 The withholding tax must be deducted from the "payment", so this means that the amount net of tax must be transferred out of the account.
 The tax cannot be paid after the transfer of the withdrawal, it must be deducted as part of the withdrawal transaction.
 This means that if an in kind withdrawal of securities is done, there must be sufficient cash in the registered account to pay the withholding tax.

 Example: In kind withdrawal of securities, with a taxable withdrawal amount of $20,000.
 The withholding tax is 30%, or $6,000.
 This means that only $14,000 of securities can be withdrawn.
 If the goal is to have $20,000 of securities withdrawn, then the taxable amount would have to be $28,571, made up of $20,000 of securities and $8,571 ( 30% of $28,571) of withholding tax.

 The withholding tax amounts deducted from your withdrawals are only estimates of what you will owe in taxes.
-The amounts withheld will show on your tax return as taxes already remitted.
+The amounts withheld will show on your tax return as taxes already remitted, just like an income tax instalment.
 The withdrawal amount will be included in your taxable income.
 Your total taxable income will determine the total taxes payable.
 This may result in more or less taxes being payable.

 When a lump sum amount is withdrawn from an RRSP, the amount of tax that will be withheld is:

 (1) For a single withdrawal from RRSP funds held in the province of Quebec, there will be 15% provincial income tax withheld, in addition to the above 5%, 10% or 15% federal tax withheld.
 See Revenue Quebec's Payments from an RRSP. a VRSP, a PRPP or a RRIF.